- Efficient, all-electric powertrain

 BMW’s odd electric car is comparatively expensive and lacks key features we consider to be oversights for its price.

-The BMW i3 loses a point for its relatively poor value but gains it back for a large touchscreen.
-We give it a 5 for features.
+The BMW i3 loses a point for its relatively poor value but gains it back for a large touchscreen and a good warranty.
+We give it a 6 for features.
 (Read more about how we rate cars.)

 BMW makes available its i3 in Deka, Mega, Giga, and Tera trim levels.
 The i3s features a higher-output motor and costs $3,200 more than the base i3.
 Opting for the range-extending gas engine costs $3,850.